ieee-vgtc/ieeevis.org/content/info/call-participation/paper-submission-guidelines.md

 ## Ethics Guidelines

 All VIS conferences adhere to the [VGTC ethics guidelines for reviewers](http://vgtc.org/about_us/conferences/ethics-guidelines).
 Please contact the papers co-chairs for the relevant conference if you feel that a reviewer has violated these guidelines.

+## Paper Submission Keywords
+Authors are expected to select appropriate keywords for submitted papers.
+These keywords are specified when submitting vis PCS.
+Please see the [VIS Paper Submission Keywords](/info/call-participation/paper-keywords) for descriptions of the keywords, sample papers, and history of how the keywords are selected.